diarmidmackenzie/aframe-components/components/xr-room-physics/README.md

+## Demo

+If you have an Oculus Quest headset with room setup configured, you can try this using one of the top 3 links [here](https://diarmidmackenzie.github.io/aframe-components/components/xr-room-physics/test/)

+Trigger to shoot balls, press A on the controller to toggle debug visualization.

+If you are looking at this on a desktop, use the next set of links down, [here](https://diarmidmackenzie.github.io/aframe-components/components/xr-room-physics/test/#:~:text=testing%20on%20desktop).
+These use the `desktop-xr-plane` to simulate a basic room setup on desktop.

 ## Usage

 Add the `xr-room-physics` component to your scene, along with your physics system setup.
 You will also typically need the `plane-detection` and `local-floor` WebXR features.